Tochemey/goakt/docs/cluster/relocation.md

 - Actor is lost if its node fails
 - Useful for actors with non-transferable local state or resources

+### Per-Grain Disable

+Use `actor.WithGrainDisableRelocation()` when configuring a grain (e.g. in cluster config `WithGrains()` or at activation) to opt that grain kind out of relocation.

+**Implications:**

+- Grains of that kind are not relocated when their node leaves
+- Useful for stateless or short-lived grains where relocation is not desired

 ## Troubleshooting

 ### Actors Not Relocating